General Council of the Judiciary

 The General Council of the Judiciary (Consejo General del Poder Judicial, CGPJ) is the national council of the judiciary of Spain.
 It is the constitutional body that governs all the Judiciary of Spain, such as courts, and judges, as it is established by the Spanish Constitution of 1978, article 122 and developed by the Organic Law 6/1985 of the Judicial Power (LOPJ).
-The President of the CGJP is also the president of the Supreme Court.
+The president of the Supreme Court serves as ex officio president of the General Council.

 Constitutional nature

 The Constitution of 1978 regulates the General Council of the Judiciary in paragraphs 2 and 3 of the section 122.